interferon beta-1a (Intramuscular route, Subcutaneous route)

 - Avoid contact sports or other situations where bruising or injury could occur.

 interferon beta-1a may cause redness, pain, or swelling at the injection site.
 Some patients have developed skin infections or a permanent depression (necrosis) under the skin at the injection site.
-Contact your doctor right away if you notice any of these side effects at the injection site: depressed or indented skin, blue-green to black skin discoloration, or pain, redness, or sloughing (peeling) of the skin.
+Contact your doctor right away if you notice depressed or indented skin, blue-green to black skin discoloration, or pain, redness, or sloughing (peeling) of the skin.

-interferon beta-1a commonly causes a flu-like reaction, with aching muscles, chills, fever, headache, joint pain, and nausea.
+interferon beta-1a commonly causes a flu-like reaction, with aching muscles, chills, fever, headaches, joint pain, and nausea.
 Using your shot at bedtime may allow you to sleep through the symptoms.
-Your doctor may want you to take a medicine for pain and fever (e.g., acetaminophen or ibuprofen) to help control these effects.
-Follow your doctor's instructions carefully about how to prevent or treat these symptoms.
+Your doctor may want you to take a medicine to help control the pain or fever (eg, acetaminophen or ibuprofen).
+Carefully follow your doctor's instructions about how to prevent or treat these symptoms.

 interferon beta-1a contains albumin, which comes from human blood.
 Some human blood products have transmitted certain viruses to people who have received them, although the risk is low.
 Human donors and donated blood are both tested for viruses to keep the transmission risk low.
 Talk with your doctor about this risk if you are concerned.
 The Avonex® prefilled autoinjector pen and prefilled syringe do not contain albumin which comes from donated human blood.